 SunTrust offers certificate of deposit accounts ranging from six months to 2 years.
 This allows you to open a CD term for however long you’d like it to be within that range.
 You won’t find the rates for non-promotional terms online, however.
 You’ll need to call the bank to find the exact rates for these accounts.
 Unfortunately, these accounts offer relatively low rates.

 You’ll do best to open a SunTrust CD with Promotional Rates.
-With the exception of the 6-month account, each Promotional CD earns at a rate higher than 1%.
-This makes for great returns on your deposit.
 Note that you will have to deposit at least $2,000 to open a SunTrust CD account.
 This may be a high amount for many, but a higher balance does earn more in interest than a smaller balance.

 |Promotional CDs||Minimum Deposit||APY|